obsidiandynamics/blackstrom/README.md

-# blackstrom
+Blackstrom
+===
-Implementation of the Abstract Voting Machine atomic commit protocol
+Reference implementation of the Asynchronous Voting Manifold atomic commit protocol on the JVM.